-In October 2019, the Federal Reserve, OCC and Federal Deposit Insurance Corporation (the "FDIC," and collectively, the Federal Banking Agencies") amended the Basel III Capital Rules to provide for tailored application of certain capital requirements across different categories of banking institutions (the "Tailoring Rules").
-These categories are determined primarily by an institution's asset size, with adjustments to a more stringent category possible if the institution exceeds certain risk-based thresholds.
-As a bank holding company ("BHC") with total consolidated assets of at least \$250 billion that does not exceed any of the applicable risk-based thresholds, we are a Category III institution under the Tailoring Rules.
-Therefore, effective January 1, 2020, we are no longer subject to the Basel III "Advanced Approaches" framework and certain associated capital requirements, and we have elected to exclude certain elements of accumulated other comprehensive income ("AOCI") from our regulatory capital as permitted by the Tailoring Rules.
-We remain subject to the countercyclical capital buffer requirement (which is currently set at 0%) and supplementary leverage ratio requirement, which were previously required only for Basel III Advanced Approaches institutions.
+As a Category III institution, effective January 1, 2020, we are no longer subject to the Basel III Advanced Approaches framework and certain associated capital requirements, and we have elected to exclude certain elements of accumulated other comprehensive income ("AOCI") from our regulatory capital as permitted for a Category III institution.
+We remain subject to the countercyclical capital buffer requirement (which is currently set at 0%) and supplementary leverage ratio requirement of 3.0%.